rebkg87/theGameIsHackathON-CaixaBank-Tech/README.md

 **The code provides a basis on which to work, and also contains comments that may be useful.**

 ### Correction

 The correction will be done manually.

 Therefore, standards will have to be applied:
 - The execution will have to be: `npm i`, `npm start`.
 Any project that does not work properly when running these commands will not score.
 - To evaluate the purpose of the tests `npm test` will be run.
-If it does not work, this target will be scored as 0.
+If it does not work, this task will be scored as 0.
 - A small part of the score will be all visual.
 In this case the overall look and feel of the application will be evaluated, giving an extra score of 100 points.
 - By default the version of Node that will be used is **Node 20(LTS)**.